FNMALIC/fnmalic/README.md

 I'm always open to collaborating on innovative projects, especially those with social impact potential.

 **📧 Email:** nixonfonkou@gmail.com
-**🌐 Blog:** [fnmalic.vercel.app](https://fnmalic.vercel.app) - *"Share Knowledge, Inspire Others"*
-**🎥 YouTube:** Tech tutorials and development insights
 **🚀 Companies:** [Codees-CM](https://codees-cm.com) | [Ubuntu-X](https://ubuntu-x.com)

 **💡 Looking for:** Opportunities to contribute to open-source projects, collaborate on AI/ML initiatives, and connect with fellow developers building solutions for emerging markets.

 ---

-*"Technology is most powerful when it serves humanity.
-I build with purpose, innovate with intention, and code with community in mind."*